arsLan4k1390/Cherrygram/README.md

 *Cherrygram Camera Preferences:*
 - Camera Type (Default, CameraX or System camera),
 - Motion smoothness,
-- Enable/Disable 16:9 resolution for videomessages,
+- Disable camera in attachments menu,
-- Rear camera by default for video messages,
+- Default camera for video messages,
-- Disable camera in attachments menu.
+- Custom camera aspect for videomessages,

 *Cherrygram Experimental Preferences:*
+- Enable/Disable alternative navigation,
+- Show a resident notification,
+- Toast all RPC errors,
 - Download speed boost - Thanks to Nekogram for the idea :),
 - Upload speed boost - Thanks to Nekogram for the idea :),
 - Slow network mode - Thanks to Telegraher for the idea :),